-There are a few niche messenger apps (like WeChat, TALK and Chaton) but seriously don’t worry about them, if you have any of the three apps I mentioned here you can chat with any Thai person that has a smartphone.
+There are a few niche messenger apps (like WeChat, TALK and Viber) but seriously don’t worry about them, if you have any of the three apps I mentioned here you can chat with any Thai person that has a smartphone.

-Obviously if you go out to the villages you have lot’s of people that don’t have smartphones or tablets (often not a phone at all) and then the way to write each other is simply via good old sms messages, or email.
+Obviously if you go out to the villages you have lot’s of people that don’t have smartphones or tablets yet (often not even a phone at all) and then the way to write each other is simply via good old sms messages, or email.